edalorzo/fundamental-programming/README.rst

 The implementation class of this interface then must satisfy everything stated in the contract of its methods and our test classes must strive to satisfy those contracts.

-Consider another example: let's say you defining  a ``Fraction`` class to represent that mathematical concept.
+Consider another example: let's say you are defining  a ``Fraction`` class to represent that mathematical concept.
 You may need to follow a contract with the following rules:

 * **Precondition**: the denominator must never be ``0``.
 * **Invariant**: fractions will be kept in reduced form (i.e. ``2/3`` instead of ``6/9``, ``6`` instead of ``6/1``, ``0`` instead of ``0/2``)